 When a child is diagnosed with a disabling condition, the whole family faces new challenges.
 Here are a few tips for caring for your child and yourself:

 - Be an advocate for your child.
-You are an important part of your child's health care team.
+You're an important part of your child's health care team.
 Don't be afraid to speak out on your child's behalf or to ask tough questions of your physicians, therapists and teachers.

 Find support.
-A circle of support can make a big difference in helping you cope with cerebral palsy and its effects.
-As a parent, you may feel grief and guilt over your child's disability.
+A circle of support can make a big difference in helping you and your family cope with cerebral palsy and its effects.
+As a parent, you might feel grief and guilt over your child's disability.

 Your doctor can help you locate support groups, organizations and counseling services in your community.
-Your child may also benefit from family support programs, school programs and counseling.
+Your child might also benefit from family support programs, school programs and counseling.

 Preparing for your appointment

-If your child has cerebral palsy, how you learn about your child's condition may depend on the severity of the disabilities, when problems first appeared, and whether there were any risk factors during pregnancy or delivery.
+If your child has cerebral palsy, how you learn about your child's condition can depend on the severity of the disabilities, when signs and symptoms started, and whether there were risk factors during pregnancy or delivery.

 What you can do

-- Ask a relative or friend to accompany you, to help you remember what your doctor says.
+Take a relative or friend with you, if possible, to help you remember the information you receive.